Elizabeth T Murakami, University of North Texas

 Daniel Choi, California State University - Fullerton

 Bruce Barnett, University of Texas at San Antonio

-JSL invites the submission of manuscripts that contribute to the exchange of ideas and scholarship about schools and leadership.
-All theoretical and methological approaches are welcome.
-We do not advocate or practice a bias toward any mode of inquiry (e.g., qualitative vs. quantitative; empirical vs. conceptual; discipline-based vs. interdisciplinary) and instead operate from the assumption that all careful and methodologically sound research has the potential to contribute to our understanding of school leadership.
+JSL invites the submission of manuscripts that promotes the exchange of ideas and scholarship about schools and leadership in education.
+All theoretical and methodological approaches are welcome.
+The editors advocate for non–biased approaches toward any mode of inquiry (e.g., qualitative vs. quantitative; empirical vs. conceptual; discipline-based vs. interdisciplinary) and encourage any methodologically sound research with the potential to contribute to further informing the craft of school leadership.
+As such, JSL embraces a broad conception of school leadership and welcomes manuscripts that reflect the diversity of ways in which this topic is understood.
+The journal is interested not only in manuscripts that focus on administrative leadership in schools and school districts, but also in manuscripts that inquire about teacher, student, parent, and community leadership.
 We strongly encourage authors to consider both the local and global implications of their work.
-The journal’s goal is to clearly communicate with a diverse audience including both school-based and university-based educators.
-The journal embraces a board conception of school leadership and welcomes manuscripts that reflect the diversity of ways in which this term is understood.
-The journal is interested not only in manuscripts that focus on administrative leadership in schools and school districts, but also in manuscripts that inquire about teacher, student, parent, and community leadership.
 Additionally, the journal is interested in manuscripts that explore the relationship between leadership and

 - teaching, curriculum and instruction